pbauermeister/dfd/doc/README.md

 With the option `--markdown` (e.g. `data-flow-diagram README.md --markdown`) you can embed code blocks that are recognized as Data Flow Diagram snippets.
-For each snippet, a graphic file is generated.
+For each snippet, an image file is generated.
 A snippet can be defined by such a code block:

     ```data-flow-diagram FILENAME.svg